fiskl-accounting/help-docs/docs/Core-Features/Line-Items/mileage.md

 This ensures you can accurately track your mileage regardless of where you're traveling.

-## Best practices for mileage tracking
+## Best Practices for Mileage Tracking

 1. **Be consistent**: Develop a habit of recording mileage immediately after trips for accuracy
 2. **Use descriptive entries**: Provide clear descriptions for each mileage entry to justify billing and help with tax reporting